amoe/sinew/README.md

 Or use the venerable `lein ring server-headless`, if you want to watch for server reloads.
 In this case the server will start on port 3000.

+## Usage -- Command line

+You can invoke the various CLI interfaces also using lein.
+For instance, one of them is `add-to-db`.

+    lein run -m sinew.add-to-db

 ## Options